-These options refer to which elements should be viewed on the screen.
-It can help you control which indicators are shown in the indicator column and is you would like to view the Entry bar.
+Additional display options are available at:

+Click File Options Advanced

+Some of the options that should be considered are:

+Show this number of recent documents – optional number, list will show in the Recent tab in the backstage

+Automatically add new views, tabls, filters and groups to the global - recommended

+Settings for duration label values – Minutes, Days, etc. - may alter as needed

+Show project summary task – recommended

 Best practice: Each project schedule has the ability to contain a Project Summary task.
 The Project Summary task is a zero level task that will serve as a constant grand total for the project schedule.
+The setting in the above options may be used to turn on the project summary task or use the directions below.

 To turn on the Project Summary task:

+Click Task Gantt Chart

-Click on Format Project Summary task (on the right side of the ribbon)
+Click Format Project Summary Task (on the right side of the ribbon)

 Adding Project Information

-The final project level information that should be entered before proceeding with project schedule development are the entry of the project start or project finish date as well as indicating which calendar will be set to be the project calendar.
-This information is entered through the Project Information form.
+The final project information that should be entered before proceeding with project schedule development is the project start or project finish date as well as indicating which calendar will be used as the project calendar.
+This information is entered through the Project Information box.

-To get to the Project Information form:
+To navigate to the Project Information dialogue box:

-Click on Project Project Information
+Click Project Project Information

-Deciding whether to enter the Project Start date or the Project Finish date will take some considerations.
+Deciding whether to enter the Project Start date or the Project Finish date will take some consideration.
 There are pros and cons to either choice:

+FAQ: Should I enter a project start and finish date?

+Answer: Project 2010 will accept either the start or the finish date but not both.

 Entering a start date will indicate that you are planning your schedule as forward scheduling.
 This will result in: